-Royal Dixon and Chester Snowden family papers includes materials covering the personal and
+Royal Dixon and Chester Snowden Papers

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

 Couple Royal Dixon and Chester Snowden were well-known figures in the literary and art community in Houston, Texas.
 They met in the late 1920s and worked out of their home at 1310 Truxillo Street which was also known as The Patio or the Thirteen Ten Art Studio and Galleries.

 Royal Dixon was an author and naturalist, born sometime between 1880-1885 in Huntsville, Texas.
 He attended Sam Houston State Teachers College and Morgan Park Academy in Chicago.
 He worked as the curator for the Department of Botany at the Field Museum of Chicago and was a staff writer at the Houston Chronicle.
 Dixon founded the First Church of Animal Rights and worked to increase rights for immigrants in the United States.
 He died in 1962.

 Chester Snowden was an artist born in 1900 in Elgin, Texas.
 He graduated from the University of Texas and then studied art at the Cooper Union, the Art Studies League of New York, the Grand Central Galleries Art School in New York, and the Richard Art School in Los Angeles.
 He painted and did illustration for Dixon’s books as well as others.
 Snowden died in 1984.

 - Guide to the Royal Dixon and Chester Snowden Papers

 - In Progress